The 200th Convention of the Diocese of Maine

 Saturday, October 26, 2019

-2:15pm Dismissal to Cathedral for Formal Seating of the Tenth Bishop of Maine (stay tuned for bus info & logistics!)
+Dismissed to Cathedral for Formal Seating of the Tenth Bishop of Maine (Shuttle will be available)

 Vote and voice at Convention are granted to all canonically-resident clergy, priests-in-charge of congregations in the diocese, and elected, certified lay delegates.
-Read the what the consitution and canons have to say applying ot lay delegates to convention here.
+Read what the constitution and canons have to say applying ot lay delegates to convention here.

 What are the responsiblities of lay delegates?